theGuen/unbeatable-zig/README.md

 Started building a case for a raspberry pi3 and some arcade buttons If you are intrested have a look in the hardware folder)

+Never finished this... got a gamepie43 instead... let's see

+zig is now 0.11
+raspberry build
 zig build -Dtarget=aarch64-linux-gnu.2.31